 I recently started playing around with the Llama2 models and was having issue with the llama-cpp-python bindings.
 Specifically, I could not get the GPU offloading to work despite following the directions for the cuBLAS installation.
+I had this issue both on Ubuntu and Windows.

 The issue turned out to be that the NVIDIA CUDA toolkit already needs to be installed on your system and in your path before installing llama-cpp-python.
 If llama-cpp-python cannot find the CUDA toolkit, it will default to a CPU-only installation.
 I got the installation to work with the commands below.
 If you have tried to install the package before, you will most likely need the --no-cache-dir